 Free admission.
 Cash bar & book table.
 All donations go to the collaborators.

-Couplets takes place in London, Ontario, a colonially described geographic region that was once settled by the Attawandaran (Neutral) peoples alongside the Algonquin and Haudenosaunee peoples (including the Mohawk, Oneida, Cayuga, Onondaga, Seneca, and Tuscorora).
-Other longstanding Indigenous peoples of this region are the Anishinaabe (including the Ojibwe, Odawa, and Pottawatami) and the Leni-Lunaape.
-Settlers in this region should acknowledge these presences in their daily lives and should practice both humility and responsibility as they share the land with the nearby Chippewa of the Thames First Nation (part of the Anishinaabe), the Oneida Nation of the Thames (part of the Haudenosaunee), and the Munsee-Delaware Nation (part of the Leni-Lunaape).
+Couplets takes place in London, Ontario, a now colonially described geographic region that was once settled by the Attawandaran peoples alongside the Algonquin and Haudenosaunee peoples.
+Other longstanding Indigenous peoples of this region are the Anishinaabe and the Leni-Lunaape.
+Settlers in this region should acknowledge these presences in their daily lives and should practice both humility and responsibility as they share the land with the nearby Chippewa of the Thames First Nation (of the Anishinaabe), the Oneida Nation of the Thames (of the Haudenosaunee), and the Munsee-Delaware Nation (of the Leni-Lunaape).
 If you have suggestions for how Couplets can better embody such practice, please get in touch.